-I took a very long plane trip to get to the Great Barrier Reef from the U.S. I took off from Newark Airport on Sunday afternoon, and after many hours in the air, and several flights, I arrived in Cairns, northeastern Australia on Tuesday Afternoon.
-Yes, how bizarre; our trip (from start to finish) took about 30 hours but, in addition, we also crossed the International Date Line so we lost a day.
+I took a very long plane trip including many hours in the air, and several flights to get to the Great Barrier Reef from the U.S. Our trip (from start to finish) took about 30 hours but, in addition, we also crossed the International Date Line so we lost a day.
 So the combination of long flights and crossing the International Date Line accounts for arriving 2 days after we left!
-How about this for a "fun fact"-we were delayed several hours in Los Angeles because Qantas was having difficulty with the gasoline pump that fuels the Boeing 747 that we were going to take from L.A. non-stop to Sydney.
+How about this for a “fun fact”-we were delayed several hours in Los Angeles because Qantas was having difficulty with the gasoline pump that fuels the Boeing 747 that we were going to take from L.A. non-stop to Sydney.
 This aircraft carries 140 tons of fuel to make that 15-hour flight.
 One of the pumps that loads the fuel on to the plane was not functioning up to capacity so the fuel could only be added at about 1 ton per minute.
-I guess the airline thinks that's slow, although that sounds pretty fast to me!
-Isn't it mind-boggling to think that a metal object could stay in the air with several hundred passengers, thousands of pounds of luggage and 140 tons of fuel!
-Thank the laws of physics (Bernoulli's Principle) for such an amazing feat that got me across the Pacific Ocean to Australia.
+I guess the airline thinks that’s slow, although that sounds pretty fast to me!
+Isn’t it mind-boggling to think that a metal object could stay in the air with several hundred passengers, thousands of pounds of luggage and 140 tons of fuel!
+Thank the laws of physics (Bernoulli’s Principle) for such an amazing feat that got me across the Pacific Ocean to Australia.

 So, after the flight and several days of studying beautiful tropical forests in northern Queensland, Australia, it was time to take a boat trip out to the Great Barrier Reef.
 The Great Barrier Reef extends for over 1400 miles along the northeastern coast of Australia.
 It is actually 3,000 individual reefs (Matthews, 2000).
 No place on land, not even the beautiful tropical forests that we visited has a greater diversity of life than the Great Barrier Reef.
 The reef is home to: